Aurux/PuzzlingLogic/README.md

 React app for building and playing with logic circuits.
 Follow the link on this page to view the hosted site.

+If you'd like to host it yourself then pull the docker image under packages!

 ## To run code in dev mode:
 1. ```npm i```
 2. ```npm run dev```